UTSDataArena/davm.doc/content/pages/pipelines.md

 If your data is compliant with one of the pipelines, you can use one of the examples in `/local/examples`.
 Copy the `LoadX.py` and adjust the parameters and start the visualization with `orun LoadYOURDATA.py`.

 ## How can I share my pipeline changes?
 In order to create more pipelines for different data or visualizations, we encourage you to contribute your results to our public [repository](https://github.com/UTSDataArena).

+## Example of a pipeline

+Parrallel Coordinates is one of the pipelines we use at the Data Arena.
+[Example of Parrallel Coordinates](http://127.0.0.1:8002).

+To load your data into Parrallel Coordinates or another pipeline, take a look at the information in our [Quickstart guide,]({filename}quickstart.md)